telabotanica/osm-boundary-admin/README.md

  - to get service status : `service osm-service.sh status`

 ## Browse log files
 Log files contain information about syntax highlighting.
-To see the colorized content, you might want to use : `cat mon_fichier.log | more`
+To see the colorized content, you might want to use : `cat my_file.log | more`